-Paris Saint Germain v Strasbourg
+Mbappe rescues PSG on return as Neymar sent off

 Post update

-Neymar (Paris Saint Germain) wins a free kick in the attacking half.
+Jean-Ricner Bellegarde (Strasbourg) wins a free kick on the right wing.

 Post update